ciscoheat/buddy/README.md

 ### Autocompletion sometimes doesn't work for "x.should." or numbers.

-The compiler seems to be a bit too good at optimizing sometimes, especially at the beginning of functions, so if you get this problem add a parenthesis after "should" and wrap numbers in parenthesis too.
+The compiler seems to be a bit too good at optimizing sometimes, especially at the beginning of functions, though this seems to have improved greatly in 3.2.
+If you have this problem, add a parenthesis after "should", and wrap numbers in parenthesis too.

 `x.should.be("ok")` -> `x.should().be("ok")`